ponchoinc/app-store-reviews-to-slack/README.md

 #### AWS Lambda

-Depending on which countries you fetch iOS reviews from, you should ensure your lambda function timeout is set rather high. _(Suggested: 30 sec)_
+Depending on which countries you fetch iOS reviews from, you should ensure your lambda function timeout is set rather high. _(Suggested: 90 sec @ 256MB)_

 The Lambda user will need to have SimpleDB IAM permissions to access the specified DomainName.